 Enemy is an eerie 2013 thriller film directed by Denis Villeneuve, starring Jake Gyllenhaal.
-It is based on the novel The Double by Jose Saramago, and concerns a history professor named Adam Bell whose normal, quiet life takes a very strange turn after he watches a film featuring an actor who is an exact double of him and tracks the man down.
+It is based on the novel The Double by Jose Saramago, and chiefly concerns a history professor named Adam Bell whose normal, quiet life takes a very strange turn after he watches a film featuring an actor who is also an exact double of him and tracks the man down.
 A film with a very similar premise, The Double, was released the same year, a black comedy based on another novel by Fyodor Dostoevsky of the same name.

 This series provides examples of:

 - Anachronic Order: Due to the ambiguous nature of the story, it's not clear whether the events are happening in the order we see them.
 This holds particularly true if Adam and Anthony are indeed the same person.
 Sequences that cut back and forth between them might not be happening concurrently as the editing implies.

 - Bed Trick: Adam and Anthony both impersonate each other, thus winding up having sex with the other's girlfriend/wife respectively.

 - Catapult Nightmare: Happens repeatedly, which isn't surprising when one sees what scary crap the protagonist is dreaming.

 - Fan Disservice: In one of Adam's dreams he walks along a corridor and passes a naked, well-built woman that's approaching from the opposite direction.
 What sounds titillating in theory is actually anything but because that woman is walking on the ceiling and has a spider's face instead of a human's.
 Unsurprisingly, Adam suffers a less than pleasant awakening.

 - Gainax Ending: Adam staring resignedly at a room-sized tarantula that has seemingly taken the place of Helen.

 - Inexplicably Identical Individuals: Although implications are plentiful, it's never made clear why Adam and Anthony look identical.